vlsidlyarevich/concurrency-in-practice/README.md

-# concurrency-in-practice
+# Concurrency in practice
-Java concurrency exercises
+My Java concurrency exercises.
+Mostly from classic books.

 ## Producer-consumer (or shared buffer) problem
 Create an application which represents producer-consumer problem and meets following: